Isolation mechanisms for high-speed packet-processing pipelines: The case for isolation

 \subsection{Target setting for \sysname}

-We target both programmable switches and NICs with a programmable packet-processing pipeline similar to the RMT pipeline~\cite{rmt}, a common architecture for packet processing for the highest end devices.
-Such a pipeline can be implemented either on an FPGA (e.g., FlowBlaze~\cite{flowblaze}, Lightning NIC~\cite{lnic}, nanoPU~\cite{nanopu}) or an ASIC (e.g., the Tofino~\cite{tofino}, Spectrum~\cite{mellanox_spectrum}, and Trident~\cite{trident} switches; and the Pensando NIC~\cite{pensando_dsc_100}).
-This pipeline has also been embedded within larger hardware designs (e.g., the PANIC programmable NIC~\cite{panic}).
-Our work contributes hardware primitives that can be added to RMT (both on ASICs and FPGAs) to provide isolation between different modules/tenants.
-For the rest of this paper, for simplicity, we will use the term module to refer to a packet-processing program that must be isolated from other such programs, regardless of whether the modules belong to different mutually distrustful tenants or to one network operator.
+We target both programmable switches and NICs with a programmable packet-processing pipeline based on the RMT pipeline~\cite{rmt}, a common architecture for packet processing for the highest end devices.
+Other projects have looked at isolation for software switches, multicore network processors, FPGA-based devices, and the Barefoot Tofino switch (without hardware changes). \S\ref{sec:related} compares against them.

+An RMT pipeline can be implemented either on an FPGA (e.g., FlowBlaze~\cite{flowblaze}, Lightning NIC~\cite{lnic}, nanoPU~\cite{nanopu}) or an ASIC (e.g., the Tofino~\cite{tofino}, Spectrum~\cite{mellanox_spectrum}, and Trident~\cite{trident} switches; and the Pensando NIC~\cite{pensando_dsc_100}).
+This pipeline has also been embedded within larger hardware designs (e.g., PANIC~\cite{panic}). \sysname builds on a baseline RMT pipeline to provide isolation between different modules/tenants.
+A high-speed implementation of \sysname would likely be based on an RMT ASIC.
+For this paper, we prototype RMT on 2 FPGA-based platforms: the NetFPGA switch~\cite{netfpga} and the Corundum NIC~\cite{corundum}.
+Our ASIC synthesis results suggest that our lessons generalize to ASICs as well (\S\ref{ssec:perf}).
-However, a packet-processing pipeline is not the only architecture for a programmable network device.
-For instance, devices can be based on multicore~\cite{mellanox_bluefield, netronome} processors.
-They can also be based on {\em direct programming} of FPGAs~\cite{clicknp, azure_smartnic, innova, p4netfpga}.
-By direct FPGA programming, we mean that a programmer implements new packet-processing logic on an FPGA by writing it in a hardware-description language like Verilog~\cite{azure_smartnic} or using a high-level language like P4 or C that is converted into Verilog~\cite{xilinx_hls, clicknp, p4netfpga}.
-The Verilog program is then fed to a synthesis tool to produce an FPGA bitstream, which is written into the FPGA.
-Direct FPGA programming is in contrast to an FPGA-based system such as FlowBlaze~\cite{flowblaze}/hXDP~\cite{hxdp}, which exposes a higher-level machine model like RMT/eBPF respectively.
-This higher-level model is reconfigured by a compiler every time a programmer updates the program, instead of synthesizing a new FPGA bitstream each time, which is more time consuming.

-In this paper, we focus on the RMT pipeline instead of these other architectures because it offers higher performance and lower power consumption due to its simpler, linear processing of packets.
-RMT does reduce flexibility, e.g., stateful processing must complete in a clock cycle~\cite{domino}.
-This is arguably a desirable tradeoff as we exceed 10 Tbit/s on switches~\cite{tofino2} and approach 1 Tbit/s on NICs~\cite{terabit_ethernet}.